Obligation to update ultimate beneficiary data in Ukraine

 - A notarized copy of ultimate beneficial owner(s) passport(s), except for biometric passport holders.

 If a legal entity or its founder (shareholder) has no ultimate beneficial owner, then the state registrar should be provided with the information of its/his absence, with a substantiated grounding.
-One of the main reasons for an ultimate beneficial owner’s absence is the fact that there is no shareholder among a legal entity’s membership, who would own more than 25% in the legal entity’s authorised capital (voting rights).
+One of the main reasons for an ultimate beneficial owner’s absence is the fact that there is no shareholder among a legal entity’s membership, who would own at least 25% in the legal entity’s authorised capital (voting rights).

 For a failure to file or late filing of the information about a legal entity’s ultimate beneficial owner(s) or their absence with the State Registrar, the Law provides for penalties to be imposed on such a legal entity head (executive body).
 Such penalties amount should vary from UAH 17,000 to UAH 51,000 (approx. USD 620 to USD 1,870).